 I hope you try this 4 Ingredient Bread in your kitchen.

 - 2 tablespoons sugar

 - Sift 3 heaping cups of flour into a separate bowl.
-Measure three exact cups from the pre sifted flour into another bowl.
+Measure three exact cups from that sifted flour into another bowl.

-- Add the sugar to the flour and stir to mix. (add herbs here if using)
+- Add the sugar to the sifted flour and stir to mix. (add herbs/mix-ins here, if using)

-- Pour the flour mixture into the beer and mix just until moist.
+- Pour the flour mixture into the beer and mix JUST UNTIL MOIST & COMBINED.
 Overmixing will cause your loaf to be tough.

 - Pour dough into prepared loaf pan.